 How much does food truck insurance cost per month?

 Most operators pay $300–$450 per month for the full coverage stack (GL + Commercial Auto + Workers Comp + Property).
-Solo operators with a single truck often land between $150–$300 per month.
+Solo operators with a single truck often land between $200–$300 per month (equivalent to the $2,500–$3,500/year solo range cited elsewhere on this page).
 New trucks, high-revenue operators, and liquor-serving operations pay the upper end.

 Does food truck insurance cover spoilage?